jacobalberty/unifi-docker/README.md

 `unifi.sh` executes and waits on the jsvc process which orchestrates running the controller as a service.
 The wrapper script also traps SIGTERM to issue the appropriate stop command to the unifi java `com.ubnt.ace.Launcher` process in the hopes that it helps keep the shutdown graceful.

+## Init scripts

+You may now place init scripts to be launched during the unifi startup in /usr/local/unifi/init.d to perform any actions unique to your unifi setup.
+An example bash script to set up certificates is in `/usr/unifi/init.d/import.sh`.

 ## Certificate Support